 How long does the drivers licence last for?

 Your drivers licence will be valid for 3 years.
 You will usually be required to apply to renew your licence 8 weeks before it expires.
 A DVLA check is required annually.
-A DBS check and Medical Examination will be required every 3 years.
-The taxi licence fees are reviewed annually.
+A Medical Examination will be required every 3 years or sooner if the doctor recommends it.
+Since 1st May 2018, all drivers licensed by the Council must sign up to the Disclosure and Barring Service's on-line updating service.
+This will ensure that the criminal record is current and be accessed at any time.
+The taxi licence fees are reviewed annual and come into effect on 1st April each year.

 If you require any further information, please contact us by email: firstname.lastname@example.org